-Indemnification of our Directors and Officers
+Indemnification Agreements with our Directors and Officers

-Upon the completion of this offering, our amended and restated by-laws will require us to indemnify our directors and the officers designated by our board of directors to the fullest extent permitted by Delaware law.
-Subject to certain limitations, our amended and restated by-laws also require us to advance expenses incurred by our directors and such officers.
+Upon the completion of this offering, we will have entered into indemnification agreements with each of our directors and executive officers.
+The indemnification agreements and our amended and restated by-laws require us to indemnify our directors and officers to the fullest extent permitted by Delaware law.
+Subject to certain limitations, the indemnification agreements and our amended and restated by-laws also require us to advance expenses incurred by our directors and officers.
+For more information regarding these agreements, see the section titled "Executive and Director Compensation-Limitations on Liability and Indemnification Matters."